Not Enough Sleep

 - Television – TV at night provides enough light that the body’s biological clock is not totally convinced it is time to sleep.
 Television watching, especially right before bedtime, is associated with sleep onset delay, frequent waking, and anxiety.
 Falling asleep in front of TV would seem to negate this finding, but children tend to wake up more and sleep less deeply when they fall asleep in front of television.
 Studies show that a television in a child’s bedroom is a powerful predictor of sleep disturbance.

-- Bedtime rituals – Children need and like consistency.
+- Rituals – Children need and like consistency.
 Bedtime rituals, including brushing teeth, reading stories and back rubs, signal the body and mind to prepare for sleep.
 But the most important part of the ritual is probably getting to bed at the same time every night – including weekends.

 - Bath – For many families, baths provide a fun transition between the day’s activities and sleep and help give the body time to unwind.